dannytrue/dlutwbootstrap/README.md

 ---------------------

 1. Go to your project's directory.
-2. Clone this project into your `./vendor` directory as a `dlu/dlutwbootstrap` module:
+2. Clone this project into your `./vendor` directory as a `DluTwBootstrap` module:

-     `git clone https://bitbucket.org/dlu/dlutwbootstrap.git ./vendor/dlu/dlutwbootstrap`
+     `git clone https://bitbucket.org/dlu/dlutwbootstrap.git ./vendor/DluTwBootstrap`

 3. Follow the Post installation steps bellow

 Installation - with Composer
 ----------------------------

-If you are using Composer in your application to install dependencies, you can use it to facilitate the installation of DluTwBootstrap too.

 1. Go to your project's directory.
 2. Edit your `composer.json` file and add `"dlu/dlutwbootstrap": "dev-master"` into `require` section.